Chase090/artist-song-modules-onl01-seng-pt-090820/README.md

 variable like `@@artists`, because our method would break when included in any class that _didn't_ define such a variable.

-Is there a way to reference the collection of _all_ of the instances of a class, without specifically referencing class variables that are only defined in certain classes?
+Is there a way to reference the collection of all of the instances of a class, without specifically referencing class variables that are only defined inside certain classes?

 ### Step 2: Instance Methods